Vanilla Mini Bundt Cakes with Kahlua

 - Spoon about ⅔ cup of batter into each well and spread in the batter evenly.
 Bake until the cakes are lightly golden and a toothpick inserted in between the edge and the corner of the cakes comes out clean, for about 20-25 minutes.
 DO NOT OVERCOOK.
 When finished, transfer the pan to a wooden cutting board or other safe, cooling surface and let cool for about 10 to 15 minutes.

 - After this time, while the cakes are still a little warm, remove the cakes from the bundt pan and transfer to a wire rack on a cookie sheet.
 While the bundt cakes are still cooling, punch holes with a toothpick into the cake and drizzle very lightly or brush on the Kahlúa.

 - START THE GLAZE WHILE THE CAKES ARE COOLING.

 - Melt butter in a saucepan over low heat, then stir in the heavy cream and confectioners sugar.
 Add the chocolate chips and stir with a whisk until smooth.
 Remove from heat and keep stirring until you have reached the desired consistency.

-- Spoon on, pour or drizzle the glaze over the top and sides of each cake (cake will still be a little warm so it will combine well with the Kahlua).
+- Spoon on, pour or drizzle the glaze over the top and sides of each cake.
 Add sprinkles immediately if desired.

 Vanilla cake recipe adapted from Williams-Sonoma.